xuchen66/sphinx-emdocs/source/adding-scale-bar.rst

 :Author: Christna Ouch
 :Contact: <Christna.Ouch@umassmed.edu>
 :Date_Created: 2020-01-02
-:Last_Updated: 2020-01-02
+:Last_Updated: 2020-01-06
 .. _glossary:

 Overview
 --------

-Stack file images from taken with SerialEM can be processed and labeled using Imod and ImageMagick.
+Stack file images taken with SerialEM can be processed and labeled using Imod and ImageMagick.

 I have written a simple shell script that will add a scale bar to the lower right-hand side of an image.
 This script first converts your stack file into a series of tifs using mrc2tif (Imod), scales the image by 50%, normalizes, adds a scale bar and converts to jpg using ImageMagick.